benjishults/extensible-examples/README.md

 Sample code demonstrating some ideas that help build solutions that are extremely easy to extend.

+## Extensible code

+We call code "extensible" if features can be added without editing any existing code except, possibly, configuration code.

 ## Adding types

 To add a new type, simply implement the `Processor` and `Validator` interfaces and add those beans